aidenstern/arithmetic_calculator/README.md

 **<h1>Arithmetic Calculator</h1>**

+**Arizona State University: Fall Session B 2019** **CSE205: Object Oriented Programming and Data Structures**

-This is my final project for CSE205: Object Oriented Programming and Data Structures for Arizona State University in Fall Session B 2019.
+This is my final project for CSE205.

 The project implements a GUI calculator which accepts a syntactically correct arithmetic expression written in infix notation and displays the evaluation of said expression.